diegopedrazas96/angularstartexample/commit.md

-update protractor to latest version on 5/19/2017
+clarify example description on 5/28/2017